Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Give sentimental or funny greeting cards a longer life by sharing them a second time.
-This guide explains how easy it is to reuse greeting cards as postcards.
+This page explains how easy it is to reuse greeting cards as postcards.

 Recycle your old Christmas cards into these cute little slipper decorations.
-This is a guide about making a recycled Christmas card slipper craft.
+This is a page about making a recycled Christmas card slipper craft.

 Old greeting cards can be used in many crafts.
 Use a favorite one to make a unique trivet.
-This is a guide about making a greeting card trivet.
+This is a page about making a greeting card trivet.